carpentries-incubator/workflows-nextflow/_episodes/03-channels.md

 For Example:

 ~~~
-filepair_ch = Channel.fromFilePairs('data/yeast/reads/ref{1,2,3}*',size:6)
+read_group_ch = Channel.fromFilePairs('data/yeast/reads/ref{1,2,3}*',size:6)
-filepair_ch.view()
+read_group_ch.view()
 ~~~
 {: .language-groovy }

 The code above will create a queue channel containing one element.
-The element is a tuple of which contains a string grouping value **ref**, and a list of six files matching the pattern.
+The element is a tuple of which contains a string value, that is the pattern **ref**, and a list of six files matching the pattern.

 ~~~
 [ref, [data/yeast/reads/ref1_1.fq.gz, data/yeast/reads/ref1_2.fq.gz, data/yeast/reads/ref2_1.fq.gz, data/yeast/reads/ref2_2.fq.gz, data/yeast/reads/ref3_1.fq.gz, data/yeast/reads/ref3_2.fq.gz]]